Rarity of rocket-driven Penrose extraction in Kerr spacetime: Numerical Results

+Within this Gaussian sweet-spot prior and our baseline family and protocol, the observed velocity threshold acts as a practical constraint on material Penrose propulsion in our simulations.
+Combining higher exhaust velocity ($v_e = 0.98c$) with larger nominal burn-size parameter ($\delta m_{\rm nom} = 0.4$) yields success rates of 69.6\% for $a/M = 0.95$, compared to ${\sim}39\%$ at $v_e = 0.95c$, $\delta m_{\rm nom} = 0.1$ in the same domain.
+Figure~\ref{fig:thrust-sensitivity} visualizes this sharp onset and the associated trade-off between success probability and per-mass efficiency.

-To probe the asymptotic limit $v_e\to c$---and test whether $\eta_{\rm cum}$ continues to grow once the phase transition is passed---we extend the same single-impulse sweet-spot study by pushing the exhaust velocity into the ultra-relativistic regime, up to $v_e = 0.99999c$ ($\gamma \approx 224$).
+To probe the asymptotic limit $v_e\to c$---and test whether $\eta_{\rm cum}$ continues to grow once the sharp onset is passed---we extend the same single-impulse sweet-spot study by pushing the exhaust velocity into the ultra-relativistic regime, up to $v_e = 0.99999c$ ($\gamma \approx 224$).
 Figure~\ref{fig:ultrarel-saturation} continues Fig.~\ref{fig:thrust-sensitivity}b and shows that the efficiency gain beyond $v_e \sim 0.99c$ is modest, approaching a plateau for this spin parameter.